 5. See the Giant Rock Iguanas

-The large iguanas can live up to 40 years and reach a weight of 24 pounds.
-They look rather intimidating, but they are actually quite friendly.
-They will come out of hiding in search of food (make sure the food is approved by your guide) but easily scare and retreat to the bushes.
+These iguanas can live up to 40 years and weigh as much as 24 pounds.
+Despite their intimidating appearance, they are surprisingly friendly.
+They often emerge from their hiding spots in search of food (be sure to offer only guide-approved options) but can be easily startled and retreat into the bushes.

 6. Hang Out with the Locals

-The Fish Fry is a popular hangout for both locals and tourists.
-It’s about a 15-minute walk from town and is a collection of small restaurants that make some of the best food on Exuma.
-The restaurants serve fresh seafood, meats, and authentic Bahamian dishes.
+The Fish Fry is a lively hotspot on Exuma, loved by both locals and tourists.
+Located just a 15-minute walk from town, this vibrant area is home to a handful of small restaurants serving some of the island’s best food.
+Here, you’ll find freshly caught seafood, meats, and authentic Bahamian dishes.

 Where to Stay in Exuma